yangshun/tech-interview-handbook/contents/algorithms/array.md

 If you are given a sequence and the interviewer asks for O(1) space, it might be possible to use the array itself as a hash table.
 For example, if the array only has values from 1 to N, where N is the length of the array, negate the value at that index (minus one) to indicate presence of that number.

+Also O(n) doesn't mean you can only traverse the array once.
+Sometimes traversing the array more than once can help you solve the problem easily.

 ## Arrays are sequences

 Are there duplicate values in the array, would it affect the answer?